amerhukic/AHDownloadButton/README.md

   - `downloadingButtonNonhighlightedProgressCircleColor` - color for the progress circle when it's in nonhighlighted state (when the button is not pressed)
   - `downloadingButtonHighlightedStopViewColor` - color for the stop view in the middle of the progress circle when it's in highlighted state (when the user presses the button)
   - `downloadingButtonNonhighlightedStopViewColor` - color for the stop view in the middle of the progress circle when it's in nonhighlighted state (when the button is not pressed)
+  - `downloadingButtonCircleLineWidth` -  width of the downloading circle

-4. Customization properties when button is in `downloaded` state:
+5. Customization properties when button is in `downloaded` state:

   - `downloadedButtonTitle` - button's title
   - `downloadedButtonTitleFont` - button's title font